Sorry, you need to enable JavaScript to visit this website.

 I received an “Oops” tag – what does that mean?

-Please make sure that your curbside compost container is free of contaminants like plastic.
-If these contaminants are spotted in your container, our collections crew will not empty the contents of your container into the collection truck and instead will affix an “Oops” tag to your container to indicate the presence of contaminants.
+Please make sure that your food waste bin is free of contaminants like plastic.
+If these contaminants are spotted in your bin, our collections crew will not empty the contents of your bin into the collection truck and instead will affix an “Oops” tag to your bin to indicate the presence of contaminants.
 Your food waste will be collected on your next collection day once the contaminants are removed.

 “Oops” tags are not meant to punish you, rather, they are an educational tool to help you divert your food scraps better.
 Mistakes happen, especially with a new program, but we encourage you to take corrective action and learn from the feedback on the “Oops” tag.

-The Curbside Composting Pilot Program has the following objectives:
+The Compost DC: Food Waste Collection program has the following objectives:

 • Divert food waste from landfill and incineration